-Why should I choose lightweight tennis racquets is the best question I’ve ever seen.
-The best option for beginners is a lighter racquet because it is easier to swing, lighter in weight, and has more weight distributed to the handle.
+Why I should choose lightweight tennis racquets is the best question I’ve ever seen.
+The best option for beginners is a lighter racquet because it is easier to swing, is lighter, and has more weight distributed to the handle.
 This is because fast swinging increases maneuverability.

 A racket weighs an average of 300 grams (or 10.6 ounces).
 Lightweight items weigh less than 280 grams (9.8 ounces).